iGEM

 placeholder

-This video introduced the broader vision of synthetic biology: a field that applies engineering principles to biology and has the potential to transform manufacturing, medicine, agriculture, and sustainability.
+I came up with the idea for this video when the Award Show exclusively featured explainer videos.
+This video introduced the broader vision of synthetic biology: a field that applies engineering principles to genetic engineering and has the potential to transform manufacturing, medicine, agriculture, and sustainability.

-I wrote the first draft of the script which was then extended by our creative team.
-Once finalized, I edited the video, added sound effects, commissioned the voice over and it premiered at the Grand Jamboree 2024.
-After the event I adapted the video into a 16x9 online version.
+I wrote the first draft of the script which then the creative team developed.
+I edited and produced the video and it premiered at the Grand Jamboree 2024.
+After the event I adapted the video into a 16x9 web version.

 Back to top